 Emphasis on eccentric contractions, prolonging the eccentric portion of the contraction, may also be incorporated in a training program focused on increasing strength.
 This should be implemented accordingly and with adequate muscle recovery as eccentric contractions cause substantial damage to muscle tissue.

 It’s important to note that your repetition and set volume will depend on your goals (e.g. strength, hypertrophy, muscular endurance).
 It is also important to allow adequate recovery days in between triceps and chest training to allow muscles to repair.

+Starting this exercise with the bar too low behind your head can place the shoulder in a compromising position (increasing the risk of injury) as the bar is lifted.
+Lowering it too low on the eccentric portion can also increase the risk of injury.
 Preventing the bar from going to low not only prevents injury, but also optimizes the activation of the middle deltoids when the barbell is pressed behind the head.1

 Avoiding overhead barbell presses behind the head because they are dangerous is a common misconception.
 Lifting the bar behind your head places the shoulder in an externally rotated position.
 If you have a history of shoulder injury or perform the exercise incorrectly, this position can increase the risk of injury and may opt for dumbbell overhead presses or in-front-of-the-face overhead presses.
 Behind-the-head overhead barbell presses are recognized as a safe exercise for men and women with a healthy shoulder girdle, uncompromised shoulder range of motion (ROM) and an uninjured and stable trunk when adhering to proper technique.2